francisrocco/catch-up-news-network/README.md

 and other Ruby on Rails techniques.

-Check out out the live version [here](https://catch-up-news-network.herokuapp.com/).
+Check out the live version [here](https://catch-up-news-network.herokuapp.com/).